-1) Press the key to toggle inches/millimeters (IN/MM).
+1. Press the will key to toggle inches/millimeters (IN/MM).

-6.3 Light
+6.2 Light

-The PR-9 uses a custom glass segmented display that is equipped with a backlight for use in low light conditions.
+The TI-25SX uses a custom glass segmented display that is equipped with a backlight for use in low light conditions.
 The options are on/off/auto, where the auto setting only lights the display when the gauge is coupled to the material and receiving a measurement.

-The steps below outline how to toggle the options:
+The steps below outline how to toggle the backlite:

-Backlight
+1. Press the higher key to access the menu items/features.

+LIGHT

-- 1) Press the key to access the backlight status options.
-The edit icon will be illuminated and flashing. - 2) Use the keys to toggle status on/off/auto.
+2. Use the and -- keys to toggle the status on/off/auto/

-Note: Pressing the key prior to pressing the key will abort to the measurement screen without saving changes.
+NOTE: Pressing the key prior to pressing the measurement screen without saving changes.

-- 3) When the desired LITE setting is displayed, press the key to set the status and edit the BRT (brightness) option. - 4) Use the keys to scroll through the BRT (LO, MED, HI) options. - 5) When the desired BRT setting is displayed, press the brightness and return to the measurement screen.
+- 3. When the desired LITE setting is displayed, press the and edit the BRT (brightness) option. - 4.
+Use the + and keys to scroll through the BRT (LO, MED, HI options. - 5.
+When the desired BRT setting is displayed, press the brightness and return to the measurement screen.

-6.4 Lock
+6.3 Lock

-The lock feature was built into the PR-9 for the purpose of locking the operators out of editing any of the gauge settings, for purposes of consistency between operators.
+The lock feature was built into the TI-25SX for the purpose of locking the operators out of editing any of the gauge settings, for purposes of consistency between operators.
 When the lock feature is enabled, the gauge calibration functionality cannot be altered, as well as any of the individual features in the gauge.
 The only keys that are always unlocked are the power and probe zero keys, as these must remain unlocked for measurement functionality.